 Xtreme 2 SE Review – Final Thoughts

-The Bowflex Xtreme 2Se is quite a big investment and it costs more than all the other power rod-based machines from Bowflex.
-Whilst at first glance the machines all look quite similar, we think that the Xtreme 2 Se justifies the higher price tag.
+The Bowflex Xtreme 2Se is quite a big investment but we think that the Xtreme 2 Se justifies the price tag.

-We have written some full compression reviews of the Xtreme 2 Se vs PR3000, vs Revolution and vs Xceed.
+We have written some full comparison reviews of the Xtreme 2 Se vs PR3000, vs Revolution and vs Xceed.

 - The PR3000 has the quick-change pulley system but has fewer exercises and only goes up to 310 lbs of resistance.
 It has no squat bar or lat pulldown bar.

 - Xceed is the cheapest and is upgradable up to 410 lb, it comes with a squat bar and lat pulldown bar but doesn’t have the quick-change system.

 Overall we think that the Xtreme 2 SE is the best of the power rod machines and makes for a great addition to anyone’s home exercise experience.
 It offers a great full body workout, a huge variety of exercises and a great no-interruption workout thanks to the no-change pulley system.